 Bing and Dixie had 4 sons: Gary (1933-95), twins Phillip (1934-2004) and Dennis (1934-91), and Lindsay (1938-89).
 Ironically, after sobering up her husband, Dixie soon fell prey to her own alcohol abuse as her husband's fame and absences grew.
-Bing attempted to divorce Dixie following World War II and marry actress Joan Caulfield.
+Dixie's disintegration was no secret in Hollywood, which released a movie starring Susan Hayward (Smash Up - The Story of a Woman) in 1947 loosely based on the troubles in the Crosby marriage.
+Bing attempted to divorce Dixie following World War II to marry actress Joan Caulfield.
 The Catholic hierarchy denied Bing's request, and Caulfield was sent packing.
 In 1952 Bing learned that Dixie was dying of ovarian cancer while he was in France filming "Little Boy Lost."
 She died Nov.
 1, 1952, a week after his return home and three days before her 41st birthday.
 Bing's children and friends noted that Bing was devastated by his wife's death, despite their close encounters with divorce.

 The lives of Bing's sons from his marriage to Dixie were manna from heaven for the tabloids.
 They boozed, brawled and balled their way in and out of the gossip columns, much to Bing's embarrassment.
 Following Bing's death in 1977 son Gary -- soaked in alcohol, short on cash and recovering from open heart surgery -- put his name to a ghost-written "Daddy Dearest" book, Going My Own Way, in which he accused his father of physical and emotional abuse.
 Gary died of lung cancer a decade later, but after two of his brothers, Dennis and Lindsay, committed suicide, The tabloids blamed Bing for their violent ends.
 Phillip, the last of the first Crosby clan and the most outspoken defender of his father in the wake of Gary's book, died of a heart attack in 2004.